OPM/ResInsight-UserDocumentation/content/misc/Preferences.md

 - **Default Summary Curves**: Defines default curves for import when creating a new summary plot, e.g. `FOPT WOPT*`
 - **Default Curve Style for History Vectors**: allows specifying *symbols* and/or *lines* as preference.
 - **Date** and **Time** format preferences.
+- **Show resample time text** preference
+- **Use multiple threads** preference which may improve performance when loading summary data
 - **Plot Templates** allows setting preferences for:
   - *Plot Template Folder(s)*: Allows to enter and delete folder(s) that are searched for plot templates.
 Press *Append* to browse for folder to append.
   - Checking *Search Plot Templates Recursively* instructs ResInsight to search subdirectories of specified folder(s) for templates.